 - Con: Public transport is limited

-New arrivals moving to Phoenix from cities with extensive public transportation networks might struggle with the limited nature of the system in place here.
+New arrivals moving to Phoenix from cities with extensive public transportation networks might struggle with the limited system in place here.
 While there are plans to expand Phoenix’s light rail network, these are still a long way off.